Makeup (2002 film)

-Makeup is a 2002 Indian Kannada-language comedy film directed by Singeetam Srinivasa Rao and starring Jaggesh in dual getups and Laila Patel.
+Makeup is a 2002 Indian Kannada-language comedy film directed by Singeetham Srinivasa Rao, starring Jaggesh and Laila Patel.
 It was released on 8 November 2002.
-The film is a remake of the 2000 American film Big Momma's House.
+The film is based on 2000 American film Big Momma's House.

 Plot

 To gather important information about a case, Jaggesh, a police officer, disguises himself as an old woman.
 During his investigation, he falls in love with a woman.

 Production

 The make up for Jaggesh's grandmother getup in the film took four hours to apply.
 Newcomer Laila Patel from Mumbai was cast as the heroine.
 The film was produced by Jaggesh and his wife, Parimala, and was written by his son Gururaj.
-Shakti Kapoor and Jaggesh's son, Yathiraj, play supporting roles.
+Shakti Kapoor, in his Kannada debut, and Jaggesh's son, Yathiraj, play supporting roles.